VycktorStark/TetasRobot/README.md

 Note: replace "project name" with the name of your project

-Only this will make your project start working normally
+Only that, the project will already be working.